Pat-joseph/LITA_Class_Documentationn/README.md

 ### TOOLS USED
 - Microsoft Excel
-  i For Data Cleaning
+  1 For Data Cleaning
-  ii Analysis
+  2 For Analysis
-  iii Validation
+  3 For Data Visualization

 - SQL Structured Query Language, for querring of Data
 - GitHub for portfolio Building

 ### DATA CLEANING AND PREPARATIONS